stackbuilders/blog-code/python/python-video-generation/code/Readme.md

-# Local environment set up
+# Video Generation with Python

 This repository contains the sample code for the blog-post [Video Generation with Python](https://www.stackbuilders.com/blog/python-video-generation/) using Python’s [MoviePy][moviepy], [SciPy][scipy] and [ImageMagick][imagemagick] libraries.
 If you are looking for the original sample code that uses Python’s [Moviepy][moviepy] and [Gizeh][gizeh] libraries they are living in their own repo [here](https://github.com/stackbuilders/tutorials/tree/tutorials/tutorials/python/python-video-generation)